felipegutierrez/crypto-miners-demo/README.md

 ### Dependencies
  - Just to print pretty the json output: `yum install jq`
+ - Scala version 2.12.3
+ - Sbt version 1.0

+### Executing
+ - Clone the project in your local machine.
+ - Use `sbt` to execute the project.
  - Open any browser and execute `http://localhost:9000/` to create the in-memory database.
+ - Execute `curl` commands in you terminal.

 ### Adding racks
 ```